appcelerator-forks/appcelerator-training.tce_training/README.md

-# TCD Certification Training
+# TCE Certification Training

-This project houses the training materials needed for the TCD - Titanium Certified Developer training course, which corresponds to the Titanium Certified Developer (TCD) certification exam.
+This project houses the training materials needed for the TCE - Titanium Certified Expert training course, which corresponds to the Titanium Certified Expert (TCE) certification exam.

+**Current version support:** Appcelerator Titanium ver 3.2

 # License